Employee Personnel Records

 - Personnel records and medical records must be kept separate from each other.

-- Notes or records of an employee's performance used for the purpose of preparing evaluations or disciplinary actions may be kept separate from the personnel file.
+- Informal notes or records of an employee's performance used for the purpose of preparing evaluations or disciplinary actions should be kept separate from the personnel file.

 - Personal information, as detailed in NDCC 44-04-18.1, may not be released without the written consent of the employee.

 - Administrators are encouraged to place information of a positive nature in an employee's personnel file.